Howl (2015 film): Plot

 Alpha Trax train guard Joe Griffin is forced by his supervisor into an extra shift on an overnight passenger train scheduled to depart London at midnight after the scheduled guard calls in sick.
 Also working on the train is Ellen, who runs the tea-trolley.
 A few miles before reaching the final station, Eastborough, the train makes an emergency stop in a remote forested area.
 The driver leaves the train to check the situation and finds a dead deer stuck to the wheels.
 As he struggles to remove it, a creature emerges from the woods and attacks and kills him.
-The remaining passengers - standoffish Kate, assertive Adrian, bookish Matthew, streetwise Billy, teenager Nina, slobbish Paul, and eldery couple Ged and Jenny - are frustrated to learn that an emergency team will not be able to reach the train for hours due to a storm having downed trees all along the line.
+The remaining passengers - standoffish Kate, assertive Adrian, bookish Matthew, streetwise Billy, teenager Nina, slobbish Paul, and elderly couple Ged and Jenny - are frustrated to learn that an emergency team will not be able to reach the train for hours due to a storm having downed trees all along the line.
 The group convinces a reluctant Joe and Ellen into letting them off the train to attempt to walk to Eastborough instead.
 Joe and Ellen find the driver's eviscerated body as they walk through the woods.
 As they rush everyone back to the train, the creature pursues them and bites Jenny's leg.

 As the others bandage Jenny's wound, Joe tries to call for help again but receives no response, and none of the passengers have cell phone reception due to a broken antenna on the train's roof.
 Billy, an aspiring engineer, determines that the fuel lines are damaged and leaking, and thinks the train could get moving again if repaired.
 The creature tries to force its way into the cabin but can not penetrate the metal roof or double-paned windows.
 When it climbs up on the train's roof, the cell phone reception comes back and Nina's phone rings.
 When she moves into a less secure area of the car to answer it, the creature smashes through the window and pulls her out.